+47 51 95 80 00 info@workplacesafety.no

 An EC number (European Community number) is a chemical-specific identification number used in EU/EEA chemical registers and is linked to the REACH and CLP regulations.

-Globally, chemical classification and labelling are based on the GHS system, but how this is implemented and which additional requirements apply can vary between countries.
-Outside the EU/EEA, other regulations apply, such as OSHA in the United States.
-A global SDS database provides access to SDS versions adapted to different countries and markets, while the content is largely based on the same underlying principles.
+A global SDS database can provide access to SDS versions adapted to different countries and markets, while the core content is generally based on the same underlying principles.